pydio/pydio-doc-admin-guide/1_quick_start/5_adding_collaboration_tools/01_only_office.md

 ONLYOFFICE is a multifunctional portal for business collaboration, document and project management.
 It allows you to organize business tasks and milestones, store and share your corporate or personal documents, use social networking tools such as blogs and forums, as well as communicate with your team members via corporate IM.

-It supports all type of formats such as DOC, DOCX, PPT, PPTX, XLS, XLS, ODF, ODS, ODP and also has the best best support of microsoft editors features like WORD, POWERPOINT, EXCEL and so on.
+It supports all type of formats such as DOC, DOCX, PPT, PPTX, XLS, XLS, ODF, ODS, ODP and also has the best best support of Microsoft editors features like Word, Powerpoint, Excel and so on.

 ## Install and enable Only Office Plugin in a running Cells Enterprise Distribution instance

-### Get your OnlyOffice instance
+### Get your ONLYOFFICE instance

-You can retrieve OnlyOffice on their offical website **[right here](https://www.onlyoffice.com/compare-editions.aspx)**.
-You will find all the details and different features between all the editions, for small enterprises (up to 50 users simultaneous connection) we recommand the [*integration edition start*](https://www.onlyoffice.com/connectors.aspx).
+You can download ONLYOFFICE directly from [their offical website](https://www.onlyoffice.com).
+To understand the differences between various editions and their respective features, please consult the [comparison page](https://www.onlyoffice.com/compare-editions.aspx).

-#### OnlyOffice docker image
+#### ONLYOFFICE docker image

-For a quick start, you can use the official [OnlyOffice docker image](https://hub.docker.com/r/onlyoffice/documentserver/): yet this image only offers the features of the *[community edition](https://www.onlyoffice.com/compare-editions.aspx)*.
+For a quick start, you can use the official [ONLYOFFICE docker image](https://hub.docker.com/r/onlyoffice/documentserver/): yet this image only offers the features of the *[community edition](https://www.onlyoffice.com/compare-editions.aspx)*.

 Simply run: